Sports in Oklahoma City: Venues

 Paycom Center in downtown Oklahoma City is the large multipurpose arena which hosts concerts, NHL exhibition games, and many of the city's pro sports teams.
 In 2008, the Oklahoma City Thunder became the major tenant.
-Located nearby in Bricktown, the Chickasaw Bricktown Ballpark is the home to the city's baseball team, the Dodgers.
+Located nearby in Bricktown, the Chickasaw Bricktown Ballpark is the home to the city's baseball team, the Comets.
 "The Brick", as it is locally known, is considered one of the finest minor league parks in the nation.

-There are several other stadiums and arenas in the city, including the arena inside the Cox Convention Center (where Blue home games are held), the State Fair Arena (which will be demolished September 2022), Taft Stadium, USA Softball Hall of Fame Stadium, and Abe Lemons Arena which is located at Oklahoma City University.
+There are several other stadiums and arenas in the city, including the arena inside the Cox Convention Center (where Blue home games are held), the State Fair Arena (which will be demolished), OG&E Colosseum, Taft Stadium, USA Softball Hall of Fame Stadium, and Abe Lemons Arena which is located at Oklahoma City University.

 MacArthur Park Raceway is an internationally recognized raceway in Oklahoma City.